palewire/savepagenow/README.md

 $ savepagenow --help
 Usage: savepagenow [OPTIONS] URL

-  Archives the provided URL using archive.org's Wayback Machine.
+  Archives the provided URL using the archive.org Wayback Machine.

   Raises a CachedPage exception if archive.org declines to conduct a new capture and returns a previous snapshot instead.